PeterGilroy/ec2status/README.md

 ```
 $ ./ec2.sh -u support_team stop
-Retreiving list of running EC2 instances for support_team...
+Retrieving list of running EC2 instances for support_team...
 Which EC2 instance do you wish to stop?
 [1] us-west-2a  i-xxxxxxxxxxxxxxxxx     support_team_dse68dc1
 [2] us-west-2a  i-xxxxxxxxxxxxxxxxx     support_team_dse68dc1